 The local regalia, and the local studies and archive collection require no balance sheet disclosure because the collections are of low balance sheet value due to individual items either: having nil or low market value; being worth less than the Council's de minimis threshold of £10,000; or having no up-to-date valuation that is reliable.
-(FRS 30 does not require the Council to obtain valuations of heritage assets where none exists.)
+FRS 102 does not require the Council to obtain valuations of heritage assets where none exists.

-The Council's heritage asset holdings are largely static with no disposals or additions above the Council's de minimis threshold in 2014-15.
+The Council's heritage asset holdings were largely static with no disposals and only £68,000 enhancement to properties in 2015-16.